elf4j/elf4j-provider/README.md

 #writer2.level=trace
 ### Default json pattern does not include thread and caller details, and uses minified one-line format for the JSON string
 #writer2.pattern={json}
-### This would force the JSON to include the thread/caller details with pretty print format
+### This would force the JSON to include the thread/caller details
 writer2.pattern={json:caller-thread,caller-detail,pretty}
+### This would print JSON string in pretty format
+#writer2.pattern={json:caller-thread,caller-detail,pretty}
+### This would force the writer to use stderr instead of stdout
 ```

 **Configuration Refresh**